apify/apify-docs/sources/platform/integrations/make.md

 ---

 [Make](https://make.com/) *(formerly Integromat)* allows you to create scenarios where you can integrate various services (modules) to automate and centralize jobs.
-Apify has its own module which can be used to run Apify actors, be notified about run status, and get actor results directly in your Make scenario.
+Apify has its own module you can use to run Apify Actors, get notified about run statuses, and receive Actor results directly in your Make scenario.

 ## Connect Apify to Make